 Other common noncancerous (benign) breast conditions include: Fibrocystic changes.
 Cysts.
 Fibroadenomas.
 Infections.
 Trauma.
 Calcium deposits (microcalcifications).

-If you find a lump or other change in your breast, please call The Breast Care Center at 833-6100.
+If you find a lump or other change in your breast, please call The Breast Care Center at 319-833-6100 or contact your primary care provider for guidance.